Free SEO tools

 How rules feed into per-template verdicts

-v0.6 audits by template, not by URL.
-After template detection (Phase 1), the engine samples K=10 URLs per template and runs 32 rules (Phase 2).
+The engine audits by template, not by URL.
+After template detection (Phase 1), the engine samples pages stratified across templates and runs 32 rules (Phase 2).
 Rules aggregate differently depending on their type:

 - Per-page → template uniformity score.